Daniel Ekuale: Cleveland Browns

 Ekuale signed with the Cleveland Browns as an undrafted free agent on May 4, 2018.
 He was waived at the end of training camp but re-signed to the Browns' practice squad on September 2, 2018.
 Ekuale was removed from the practice squad on December 6, 2018, after receiving a four-game suspension for violating the NFL's performance-enhancing substance policy.

 Ekuale signed a reserve/future contract with the Browns on January 2, 2019, and made the 53-man roster out of training camp.
 Ekuale made his NFL debut on September 8, 2019, against the Tennessee Titans.
 The Browns placed Ekuale on injured reserve after sustaining a calf injury while playing against the New England Patriots in Week 8.
 He finished the season with four tackles, one for a loss, in seven games played.

 Ekuale was waived by the Browns on September 5, 2020.

 Jacksonville Jaguars

 On September 8, 2020, Ekuale was signed to the Jacksonville Jaguars practice squad.
 He was promoted to the active roster on September 28, 2020.

 In Week 13 against the Minnesota Vikings, Ekuale recorded his first career sack on Kirk Cousins during the 27–24 overtime loss.

 On August 31, 2021, Ekuale was waived by the Jaguars.

 New England Patriots

-On September 5, 2021, the New England Patriots signed Ekuale to the practice squad.
-Ekuale spent the entire 2021 regular season on the Patriots' practice squad, but was elevated to the 53-man roster a total of eight times.
-On December 6, 2021, Ekuale had 2 tackles and sack in the Patriots 14-10 win over the Buffalo Bills.
+On September 5, 2021, the New England Patriots signed Ekuale to their practice squad.
+Ekuale spent the entire regular season on the Patriots' practice squad, but was elevated to the 53-man roster a total of eight times.
+On December 6, Ekuale had 2 tackles and sack in the Patriots 14–10 win over the Buffalo Bills.
 He signed a reserve/future contract with the Patriots on January 25, 2022.

-Ekuale was suspended the first two games of the 2022 season.
+Ekuale was suspended the first two games of the 2022 season for violating the NFL's performance-enhancing substance policy.

+On March 23, 2023, Ekuale re-signed with the Patriots.
+He suffered a torn biceps in Week 3 and was placed on injured reserve on September 26.

+Ekuale started 16 contests for New England during the 2024 season, recording 52 combined tackles and one sack.

+Pittsburgh Steelers

+On March 16, 2025, Ekuale signed a one-year, $2.8 million contract with the Pittsburgh Steelers.
+In seven appearances as a reserve lineman for the Steelers, he recorded one pass deflection and six combined tackles.
+In Week 8 against the Green Bay Packers, Ekuale suffered a torn ACL, causing him to be placed on season-ending injured reserve.